cheminfo/eln-docs/docs/30_structural_analysis/nmr/search/README.md

 - orange : 0.6 < score <= 0.8
 - pink : score 0.4 < score <= 0.6

-Mouse over the annotations will highlight the corresponding molecule.
-If you click on the annotation you will get the detailed information.
+Hovering over the annotations will highlight the corresponding molecule.
+If you click on the annotation, you will get the detailed information.

 ![](images/image4.png)

 ## Interactive results

-Mouse over in the list of reference products will highlight the region where peaks are expected
+Hovering over the list of reference products will highlight the region where peaks are expected.

 ![](images/image2.png)

-This allows to quickly browse through the list of the reference spectra.
-If one of the reference looks promising, just click on it to display the reference corresponding NMR spectrum.
+This allows you to quickly browse through the list of reference spectra.
+If one of the references looks promising, just click on it to display the corresponding reference NMR spectrum.

 ## Quick search

-You may enter complex query in order to search for reference products.
-This includes research on molecular formula, chemical SHIFT ⇧ and reference.
+You may enter complex queries to search for reference products.
+This includes searching by molecular formula, chemical SHIFT ⇧, and reference.

 You may for example search for products that have a chemical SHIFT ⇧ between 10 and 11: